19th Avenue/Camelback station

-19th Avenue/Camelback is a station on the Metro light rail line in Uptown Phoenix, Arizona, United States.
+19th Avenue/Camelback station is a station on the B Line of the Valley Metro Rail system in Uptown Phoenix, Arizona, United States.
 A park and ride lot is adjacent to the station on the south side of Camelback Road.

 Station art

 The 19th Avenue/Camelback station features art by Josh Garber:

 "This landmark is approximately 30 feet tall, with an aluminum “skin” on the outside made from cut segments of aluminum bars.
 Fiber optic lights under the skin transform the sculpture into an inviting beacon at night.